How Leaders Cheat Others

 "This is going to be a challenge for me and for the rest of the executive team.
 It has not been the culture in the past, yet I see where it has to be a core element in our future culture."
 Piped in Joe.

 This is an abbreviated recap of a 90 minute conversation with Mike and Joe.
 Now they are working on the changes they need to make.
 Yes we need to be aware of others, their views, their abilities and how they act and react to our delegation.
 But when the sun goes down, someone still has to be in charge and hold others accountable for their commitments.
 This is how others grow.
 I had almost the same conversation yesterday with the owner of a family business trying to develop their son to take over the business.
 Accountability has been a real challenge for them and their son is not anywhere close to ready yet!

 Hopefully this gives you some insight into how a well meaning leader can still end up cheating the people they lead!

-Have a question for Harlan?
-Ask or leave a comment below!
+Have a question for Harlan or want to leave a comment?